Not-Nexulien/Not-Nexulien/README.md

     - In-built core functions [ex.: Server Themes]
 - Alien Cats

+> [!NOTE]
+> Server themes are currently disabled, as they'll be rewritten soon.

 ## Disclaimer

 Discord is trademark of Discord Inc. and solely mentioned for the sake of descriptivity.